-Australian regulatory note: Some peptides discussed in this guide (including BPC-157 and TB-500) are not TGA-approved for human therapeutic use in Australia.
-This guide explains reconstitution technique for patients who have been prescribed compounded peptides by a doctor, or who are handling such products under their prescriber's direction.
+Australian regulatory note: Many injectable peptides are not TGA-approved for human therapeutic use in Australia.
+This guide applies only to lawfully prescribed or pharmacy-supplied products with written instructions, not research or online peptide vials.
 Always follow your prescriber's specific protocol.

 1. What Is Bacteriostatic Water?